-Secondly, do some research and learn about the Indigenous peoples of the area.
 People in residence have a great effect on the spiritual expression of the land around them, and youre likely to encounter spirits which have been affected by their interaction with the local residents.
 Some of the local spirits may be the ancestors of people who once lived there or who live there now.
-Some spirits may not be indigenous -- many have come over with immigrants and set down new roots.
+Some spirits may not be indigenous - many have come over with immigrants and set down new roots.
 This is particularly common in immigrant communities that have been in the area for many generations.
 Familiarity with the local symbol set may help clear up confusing interactions or may illuminate unexpected experiences.
 Even if the local cultures ideas are nothing like Celtic ways of thought (perhaps especially if theyre not), its well worth preparing yourself for etiquette and conversation in the new locale.
 Forewarned is forearmed, and a little study and friendly inquiry can save you embarrassing blunders and failures of hospitality later on.
 Its just as important for Celts to be good guests as to be good hosts, and due consideration for the different ways of others is part of this.

 Once youve arrived in the new locale, you have the chance to get direct spiritual feedback on the region and how welcome (or not) you are.
 While making an offering to the local spirits and introducing yourself is generally advisable, we usually recommend waiting to have a nights sleep in the locale before starting.
 On your first day after travel, youre generally tired, grumpy, ill at ease, and not really operating on all cylinders.
 Some of us find that severe fatigue shuts us down psychically, making it difficult or even impossible to perceive the spirits.
 Allowing yourself some time to settle in before attempting to get to know the place and its residents will allow you to get a better sense of the region, gives you a rest during which you can mull over your impressions and let them settle out, and makes you more likely to make a positive impression when you do introduce yourself.